tryscer/flock/flock-music.md

 ​	The white man has black curly hair and even though it’s pretty dark in the tent, he’s wearing dark sunglasses.
 He climbs on stage, doesn’t look at the audience, and sits behind the piano.
 ​	“Boo!”
 ​	“You idiots will get us all into trouble!”
 ​	The clapping ebbs out.
-But Johnny Terry keeps clapping, and Babatunde and Mucho still play their matching rythms.
+But Johnny Terry keeps clapping, and Babatunde and Mucho still play their matching rhythms.
 Some people clap harder.
 Then Vilma comes on in a blue evening dress and the shouting stops.
-​	The pianist lays his left hand on the piano and adds another rythm:
+​	The pianist lays his left hand on the piano and adds another rhythm:

 (Ta-ta-tana!
 Ta-ta-ta-na!)